Get Ready For Your Language Test

 Test d'Evaluation de Français (TEF)

-This test is being accepted as proof of language skills starting from 2002.
+This test has been accepted as proof of language skills starting from 2002.
 For your Canadian citizenship application, you will need to pass oral comprehension (40 minutes – 60 questions) and oral expression (cover 2 topics in 15 minutes).

 If you have previously applied to any of the Quebec immigration programs, the following tests will also be accepted: